OpenApoc/OpenApoc/README_HOTKEYS.txt

 - [F10] highlight tube in city
 - [F11] highlight roads in city
 - [F12] show aliens in buildings on strategy map
+- [Numpad 1379] show only roads/tubes that have an outgoing connection in this direction
+- [Numpad 28] show only tubes that have an outgoing connection down [2] or up [8]
+- [Numpad 0] show all roads/tubes again

 Battlescape Mouse:
 * [Alt] When giving moving orders, makes unit keep facing to the target (making unit strafe or move backwards) When firing at a tile, makes the shot aim at the ground of the tile, rather than at unit's level